 Drainage lines in Flatgeobuf format visualized in QGIS.

 Modern cloud-native GIS applications often need to efficiently store and transmit large volumes of geographic data between services.
 While GeoJSON is the standard format for geographic data exchange, its text-based nature makes it suboptimal for cloud storage and transmission.
 This solution combines MongoDB's BSON format with delta encoding to create a highly efficient geographic data pipeline.
-Github repo

 BSON (Binary JSON) is MongoDB's binary format, specifically designed for cloud-scale data operations.
 Unlike traditional JSON, BSON provides native support for different numeric types and binary data, making it ideal for geographic coordinate storage.
 This becomes particularly important in microservice architectures where data needs to be efficiently serialized, transmitted, and stored across different cloud services.
 In cloud environments where MongoDB Atlas is increasingly common, this native format compatibility translates to significant performance benefits and reduced processing costs.